nychealth/coronavirus-data/trends/Readme.md

 This file contains the rate of hospitalized cases per 100,000 people, stratified by month and three different geographies: citywide, borough, and MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

 Hospitalizations are aggregated by the date of admission.
-This file is updated on the 14th day of each month at a 14-day lag to address delays in reporting.
+This file is updated on the Monday following the 14th day of each month at a 14-day lag to address delays in reporting.

 The rate of hospitalized cases per 100,000 people is suppressed for a specific geography when the count of hospitalized deaths is between 1 and 5 due to imprecise and unreliable estimates.